 - Name- Object Identifier- Name of the object

 - ClassName- Object Class name coming from add-ins or UFT/QTPs class selection mechanism.
-This field is uneditable.
+This field is not editable.

 - Repository- Local- The location of the Object Repository.
-This field is uneditable too.
+This field is not editable too.
 It just tells where the object is in the repository.

 Now the lower pane shows the Object details: